gpoblon/rust-doc/rust.md

 # Testing (11)
-Test body:
-- Set up any needed data or state
-- Run the code you want to test
-- Assert the results are what you expect
+Test body: set up any needed data or state -> run the code you want to test -> assert the results are what you expect

 ## Writing tests (11.1)
 ##### Test attribute
 When `cargo test` is run, Rust runs every `#[test]` function and report whether each test function passes or fails We can add as many `mod` and `fn` tests as we want Each test is run in a new thread.
 If one fails it means the test function panicked.
 ```
 #[cfg(test)]
 mod tests {